Shuffle/Shuffle-docs/docs/app_creation.md

 Build your python functions with the expected arguments, and ensure it returns the expected output.
 Once the code works in your environment, you can then integrate into Shuffle apps directory to integrate as an app.

-With your App built, we must build a directory structure, some metadata files, and modify a base app.py file to run your code.
+With your python script built, we must build a directory structure, some metadata files, and modify a base app.py file to run your code from Shuffle.
 In your shuffle server, there is a shuffle-apps directory, typically under the top level dir where you cloned the github repo.

 /Shuffle/shuffle-apps/